-Crufts is the greatest dog events in the world.
-No longer purely a dog show, Crufts celebrates every aspect of the role that dogs play in our lives.
+Crufts is the greatest dog event in the world!
+Organised by the Kennel Club, the show celebrates every aspect of the role that dogs play in our lives.

 It has changed in ways that couldn’t possibly have been imagined when the show was set up in Victorian times by the late Charles Cruft.
 Although it was a very different event in 1891 Charles Cruft was a great showman and would surely have enjoyed the size and scope of the event today, which is an essential date in any dog lover’s calendar.